run2bizdocs/docs/en-us/docs/4biz-helium/platform-administration/questionnaires/ticket-template.md

-title: Register ticket template
+title: Register ticket/change template
-Description: This feature provides a variety of actions, such as including, changing, and deleting ticket template.
+Description: This feature provides a variety of actions, such as including, changing, and deleting ticket/change template.

 # Register ticket template